GET TAX RELIEF NOW!

 Understanding Missing Payment Issues

 This situation differs from a late payment or rejected payment because the payment physically reached the IRS but was either lost in the processing chain or posted incorrectly.
-Before the IRS can locate and post it, you must prove that you sent the payment, document the amount, and specify where it should be sent.
+You must show that you sent the payment, document the amount, and specify where it should go before the IRS can find it.

 When This Guide Applies